-While the ICH E6 addendum, (R2), is already in force in Europe, the FDA has yet to publish the final guidance here in the U.S. Sponsors and CROs alike have been evaluating, discussing and generally worrying about how to prepare for this guidance.
-The draft guidance sets out some key areas to focus on, but every pharmaceutical company must make considered decisions as to how to align their processes and automation with the guidance.
+While the ICH E6 addendum, (R2), is already in force in Europe, the FDA has yet to publish the final guidance here in the U.S. Sponsors and CROs alike have been evaluating, discussing, and generally worrying about how to prepare for this guidance.
+The draft guidance sets out some key areas to focus on, but every pharmaceutical company must make considered decisions as to how to align its processes and automation.

 Understanding the Guidance

 In our ICH E6(R2) webinar, we spell out FDA guidance for the addendum and explain the technology and process alignments organizations should be considering.
 In one example, we show how collaboration among study strategists, vendor managers, and operational leaders can ensure adherence to quality agreements, oversight plans, and data transfer agreements.
 By operationalizing quality agreements, for instance, agreed-upon metrics can be automatically measured in real time, and freely shared by the sponsor and CRO.
 What’s more, appropriate team members can be automatically alerted when breaches occur, making issue identification and resolution much more efficient.

 Linking Plans to Automated Insights